The Atheist Bible, CC-BY Fabian M. Suchanek

 Demystification

 What is right and what is wrong has long been a philosophical conundrum.
 We tend to believe that certain behaviors have an innate quality of being bad or being good.
 This clashes with the fact that the animal kingdom does not care at all about right and wrong.
-It also clashes with the fact that different societies make different moral choices.
+It also clashes with the fact that different societies make so different moral choices.
 Religions teach us that the gods determine what is good and what is bad and yet different gods say different things.
 In all of this, we are always looking for the intrinsic quality that makes a behavior “good”.
 The fact that we are never able to nail it down gives the question a mystical aura.

-We have thus demystified the notion of “morals” much like we have demystified the notion of Free Will before, and much like we will demystify the Meaning of Life in the next chapter.
+We have thus demystified the notion of “morals” much like we have demystified the notion of “free will” before, and much like we will demystify the “meaning of life” in the next chapter.

 Don’t get too caught up in the symbolism of “the court” as a place where justice prevails and the bad are punished.
 The courthouse itself is a building, nothing more and nothing less.

-Ira A. Lipman in “How to be Safe”
+Ira A. Lipman in How to be Safe

 What is the link with atheism?